-- (iv) To gather information on any adjustments to financial statements identified by the auditor or resulting from the reviews carried out by the Internal Audit Department, and the Company's position on such adjustments. - (v) To oversee compliance with the legal requirements and the correct application of the national and international accounting and financial information principles and practices which may be applicable in relation to the Annual Report and Accounts and the Director's Report of the Company. - (vi) To inform the Board of Directors of the principles on which any transactions have been carried out between the Company and any of the other companies forming part of the Iberdrola Group and any of the Company's subsidiaries.
+- (iv) To gather information on significant adjustments to financial statements identified by the auditor or resulting from the reviews carried out by the Internal Audit Department, and the Company's position on such adjustments. - (v) To oversee compliance with the legal requirements and the correct application of the national, generally accepted accounting principles, and those international financial reporting standards which may be applicable in relation to the Annual Report and Accounts and the Director's Report of the Company. - (vi) To inform the Board of Directors of the principles on which any transactions have been carried out between the Company and any of the other companies forming part of the Iberdrola Group and any of the Company's subsidiaries.

-f) Non-Financial Information:
+f) Non-Financial Information and Sustainable Development

-(i) To supervise the preparation and presentation process and the clarity and integrity of the non-financial information of the Company and its subsidiaries based on available sources of internal information in so far as such non-financial information is required and report on the same to the Audit and Risk Supervisory Committee of Iberdrola.

-g) Compliance, Good Governance and Prevention and Correction of Fraudulent and Illegal Behaviours:
+- (i) To supervise the preparation and presentation process and the clarity and integrity of the non-financial information of the Company and its subsidiaries based on available sources of information in so far as such non-financial information is required and report on the same to the Audit and Risk Supervisory Committee of Iberdrola, and the Board of Directors, as required. - (ii) To supervise the sustainable development activities of the Company and, particularly, whether its environmental and social practices conform to the global strategy and policies of the Ibergrola Group, and of the Company, and report on the same to the Board of Directors.